 We are currently conducting two open-label Phase I/IIa trials, CHIRON and THETIS, to evaluate our cNeT programs in advanced NSCLC and metastatic or recurrent melanoma, respectively.
 Our Phase I/IIa trials are evaluating safety and tolerability of cNeT and assessing clinical efficacy based primarily on the change from baseline in tumor size, response rate and duration of response.
-An interim data update from 14 patients that received cNeT monotherapy were presented in December 2022 and we expect to generate additional patient data across both clinical trials through 2023 and 2024.
+An interim data update from 32 patients that received cNeT monotherapy (n=29) and cNeT in combination with PD-1 (n=1) were presented in April 2024 and we expect to generate additional patient data across both clinical trials through 2024.